Inbox

 "Inbox communication channel" is enabled for any setup with CRM Automation.
 This is including the possibility to send "simple" inbox messages, and the end-user is able to see them as part of the Gamification widget.

-"Inbox widget" is additional is an additional feature that needs to be enabled on your setup.
+"Inbox widget" is an additional feature that needs to be enabled on your setup.
 It provides additional possibilities to:

 All setups are limited to 1 million notification messages per month by default.